datatypevoid/ng2-mean-webpack/README.md

 > And always keep the [Angular 2 docs](https://angular.io/docs/ts/latest/) at hand, because the times are always changing

 This seed repo serves as an MEAN starter for anyone looking to get a MEAN fullstack app up and running with Angular 2, TypeScript(on the front-end), and ES6/ES7 (on the back-end) fast.
-Using a [Webpack](http://webpack.github.io/) for building our files and assisting with boilerplate.
+Using [Webpack](http://webpack.github.io/) for building our files and assisting with boilerplate.
 We're also using Protractor for our end-to-end story and Karma for our unit tests.
 * Best practices in file and application organization for Angular 2.
 * Ready to go build system using Webpack for working with TypeScript.
+* Hot module reloading for the front-end à la Webpack.
 * Angular 2 examples that are ready to go when experimenting with Angular 2.
-* A great Angular 2 seed repo for anyone who wants to start their project.
+* A great MEAN seed repo for anyone who wants to start their project.
 * Testing Angular 2 code with Jasmine and Karma.
 * Coverage with Istanbul and Karma
 * End-to-end Angular 2 code using Protractor.